byiringiroaimefils/IsoMere/README.md

-                     How to run it in your copmuter with source code --FrontEnd--- cd FrontEnd run npm run dev
+                     How to run it in your copmuter with source code --FrontEnd--- cd FrontEnds run npm run devs

      --BacEknd--
   cd BackEnd